zawood11/phase-4-project-portfolio-management/README.md

-# Rails and React Heroku Demo App
+# Rails and React Bonsai Money Management Application

 This app uses a Rails API and React frontend that can be deployed to a single domain.
 For ease of deployment, both projects are contained in the same